MachinisteWeb/node-atlas/README.en.md

 ### Manage routing (URL Rewriting) ###

-Although you can configure static urls, you can also set of dynamic url!
+Although you can configure static URLs, you can also set of dynamic URLs!

 #### Standard ###